Last updated on March 6th, 2018 at 08:40 am

-Ibadan (or as it is fully called Ìlú-Ẹ̀bá-Ọ̀dàn which translates to “the edge of the savannah”), the capital of Oyo State, is the largest city in both Nigeria and Africa by land mass.
+Ibadan (fully called Ìlú-Ẹ̀bá-Ọ̀dàn translates to “the edge of the savannah”), the capital of Oyo State, stands as the largest city in both Nigeria and Africa by land mass.
 The city houses a population of about 5 million people, a large portion of which are settlers from different parts of the country.

 With its seven hills and four rivers, Ibadan is a city of sights and sounds with perfectly sunny days and cool nights.
 To enjoy Ibadan to the fullest, it’s best to visit between November and February when the heavy rains have subsided.

-Ibadan is a historically rich city which was formed sometime around 1829.
+Formed sometime around 1829.
 Today, it is a remarkable urban centre, abuzz with activity at every corner.
-It is fast paced yet has a calm aura to it.
+Fast-paced yet has a calm aura to it.
 The city of Ibadan hosts numerous festivals, often as a form of religious practice, the highlight of which is the Oke Ibadan festival.
 Other important festivals in Ibadan include the Egungun festival, the Yemoja festival, the Ose Meji festival, the Polo Festival and the New Yam Festival.

 Ibadan consists of numerous local government areas or towns.
 Of the many towns in Ibadan, Bodija is arguably the most popular.
 It would be advisable to stay in Bodija if you wish to get a complete Ibadan experience.
 Other popular towns in Ibadan include Agodi GRA, Iyaganku G.R.A and Onikere G.R.A.

 Contrary to popular misconceptions, Ibadan is not a “dead city”.
 There is so much to do in the city.
 Let’s take you through a few of them.